NEXT: Subsequent Exposure to Tyrosine Kinase Inhibition at Recurrence After Adjuvant Therapy in Renal Cell Carcinoma (PrE0801)

 - Urine protein <2+ by urine dipstick

-- No major surgery <4 weeks or radiation therapy <2 weeks of starting study treatment.
+- No major surgery <4 weeks or radiation therapy <2 weeks of starting study tx.
 Prior palliative radiotherapy to metastatic lesion(s) is permitted, provided there is at least one measurable lesion that has not been irradiated.

 - No clinically significant gastrointestinal abnormalities

-- No current requirement of anticoagulant therapy with oral vitamin K antagonists (not prohibited but it is highly recommended to avoid)
+- No current requirement of anticoagulant therapy with oral vitamin K antagonists

 - No untreated brain metastases, spinal cord compression, or carcinomatous meningitis.
+Patients must be off oral (systemic) steroids prior to registration.
+Inhalational steroids, e.g., for asthma, emphysema are permissible.

 - No serious uncontrolled medical disorder or active infection that would impair their ability to receive study tx